GC6848/GC6848-Healthcare-Insurance-Premium-Prediction/Readme.md

-# Project Capstone: Fraud Detection on Auto Insurance Claims
+# Project: Healthcare Insurance Premium Prediction

 ## Executive Summary
 This study seeks to develop a model capable of predicting health insurance premium.
 Through the study, I have created a regression model with RMSE testing at $4,350 and adjusted r squared testing at 87%.